 Diwan Press, classical and contemporary books on Islam and Sufism

-Diwan Press was established in 1975, and is one of the most illustrious names in English language Islamic publishing with an unrivalled catalogue of classical and contemporary works on Islam and Sufism.
+Diwan Press was established in 1975, and is an illustrious name in English language Islamic publishing with an extensive catalogue of classical and contemporary works on Islam and Sufism.
 It was re-established in 2008 to place this existing catalogue before readers and to bring out titles continuing that tradition.

 - Gazan Reflections